Marie-Françoise Roy: Education and career

 Marie-Françoise Roy got her education at École Normale Supérieure de jeunes filles and was an assistant professor at Université Paris Nord during 1973.
 She received her PhD at Université Paris Nord in 1980, supervised by Jean Bénabou.

 From 1981 she spent two years at Abdou Moumouni University in Niger.
 In 1985 she became a professor at University of Rennes 1 in Rennes, France.

 Service

 Roy was president of Société Mathématique de France from 2004 to 2007.

-In 1986, Roy was one of the founders of European Women in Mathematics (EWM), and was the convenor (president) of EWM 2009-2013.
+In 1986, Roy was one of the founders of European Women in Mathematics (EWM), and was the convenor (president) of EWM 2009–2013.
 In 1987 she co-founded the French organization for women in mathematics, Femmes et Mathématiques, and became the organization's first president.

-Roy is scientific officer for Sub-Saharan Africa in Centre International de Mathématiques Pures et Appliquées, CIMPA].
+Roy is scientific officer for Sub-Saharan Africa in Centre International de Mathématiques Pures et Appliquées, CIMPA.
 Roy is president of Association d'Echanges Culturels Cesson Dankassari (Tarbiyya-Tatali) an organization working for joint activities in a commune Dan-Cassari in Niger and the French commune Cesson-Sévigné.

+Honours and awards

+In December 2022, Roy was awarded an Honorary Doctorate of Science (DSc) by the University of Bath.
+The award recognises Marie-Françoise's work both in algebraic geometry, but also 'as a leading activist for the cause of women in mathematics, and [as] one of the most prominent and effective advocates for African mathematics.'